eWaterCycle/ewatercycle/docs/system_setup.rst

 Conda environment
 -----------------

-The ewatercycle Python package uses a lot of geospatial dependencies which can be installed easiest using `Conda <https://conda.io/>`__ package management system.
+The eWaterCycle Python package uses a lot of geospatial dependencies which can be installed using `Conda <https://conda.io/>`__ package management system.

-Instal Conda by using the `miniconda installer <https://docs.conda.io/en/latest/miniconda.html>`__.
+Install Conda by using the `miniconda installer <https://docs.conda.io/en/latest/miniconda.html>`__.
 For more thourough instuctions see `HPC to cluster <hpc_to_cluster.rst>`_ chapter.

 After conda is installed you can install the software dependencies with